Optimize images for Core Web Vitals

 Eager load the LCP element

-You should alway avoid lazy loading the LCP element.
-If you do lazy load the LCP element JavaScript based lazy loading is especially bad for pagespeed!
-JavaScript based lazy loading relies on a script to rewrite your <img> tag.
-Usually the img will have a data-src attribute that is rewritten to a scr attribute by JavaScript.
-The problem with this is 2-fold
+You should always avoid lazy loading the LCP element.
+If you do lazy load the LCP element, JavaScript-based lazy loading is especially bad for page speed!
+JavaScript-based lazy loading relies on a script to rewrite your <img> tag.
+Usually the img will have a data-src attribute that is rewritten to a src attribute by JavaScript.
+The problem with this is twofold:

 1. The browser preload scanner does not recognize the data-src attribute and will not proactively trigger the element for an early download.

-2. Js based lazy loading needs to wait for a JavaScript to be loaded and executed.
+2. JavaScript-based lazy loading needs to wait for a script to be loaded and executed.
 This usually happens relatively late during the rendering process.
 This causes an even greater delay to the image.

 Use high fetchpriority

 If, for some reason, you cannot preload the LCP element at least make sure the element has the fetchpriority attribute set to high.
-This will hint to the browser that in images is important to the page and the browser will downloading it with a high priority.
+This will hint to the browser that an image is important to the page and the browser will download it with a high priority.
 Please note that using fetchpriority="high" is usually not as efficient as preloading an image!

 Step 3: Ensure the image is downloaded as fast as possible

 The third thing to do is to make sure you are not wasting precious network resources on images that are larger than they should be.
-You can do this using responsive image, using compression and using new and faster image containers
+You can do this using responsive images, using compression, and using new and faster image formats.

 Responsive images